neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 If you *still* get a black screen, delete the shadPS4 folder in .local/share/shadPS4 and **launch the Qt6 GUI and configure your settings and launch the game via the GUI**.
 (I have no idea why this works.)

+### Marvel Rivals / AFK Journey

+Some games display a terms of service or login web view modal on the first launch, however the input window may be detatched from the renderer frame.

+If you use a tiled window manager and see a black square, this is the input frame.

+If you do not see a black square but the web view is not accepting inputs, the black square is likely beneath this window.

+Locate both frames and approximate the button locations using the render frame on the black frame.

 ## AMDGPU-Pro

 ### Gamescope